Accidents involving pedestrians are unfortunately common in the UK, with many of these leading to successful pedestrian accident claims being made.

 Under both of these reporting systems, pedestrian and other road traffic accidents will be assigned one of the five different classifications listed below:

-- Slight – this includes injuries such as minor cuts and bruising, whiplash and sprains (e.g. sprained ankle or wrist).
+- Slight – this includes injuries such as minor cuts and bruising, whiplash and sprains (e.g. sprained wrist or ankle injury).

 - Less serious – this would include deep cuts and lacerations, minor head injuries and fractured bones such as a fractured foot, arm, ankle, hand or collarbone.